-Quicksilver Software, Inc. has been an independent software developer for over 30 years, specializing in the creation of unique, high-quality games, educational software, and military training products.
+Quicksilver Software, Inc. has been an independent software developer for over 34 years, specializing in the creation of unique, high-quality games, educational software, military training products and custom technologies.
 Located in Irvine, CA, the company’s current and recent projects include:

 - an award-winning restaurant using iPads at each table (and its online ordering Web site)